gohugoio/hugo/content/en/content-management/shortcodes.md

 {{< youtube 2xkNJL4gJ9E >}}

-In your content files, a shortcode can be called by calling `{{%/* shortcodename parameters */%}}`.
-Shortcode parameters are space delimited, and parameters with internal spaces can be quoted.
+In your content files, a shortcode can be called by calling `{{%/* shortcodename arguments */%}}`.
+Shortcode arguments are space delimited, and arguments with internal spaces must be quoted.

 The first word in the shortcode declaration is always the name of the shortcode.
-Parameters follow the name.
-Depending upon how the shortcode is defined, the parameters may be named, positional, or both, although you can't mix parameter types in a single call.
-The format for named parameters models that of HTML with the format `name="value"`.
+Arguments follow the name.
+Depending upon how the shortcode is defined, the arguments may be named, positional, or both, although you can't mix argument types in a single call.
+The format for named arguments models that of HTML with the format `name="value"`.

 Some shortcodes use or require closing shortcodes.
 Again like HTML, the opening and closing shortcodes match (name only) with the closing declaration, which is prepended with a slash.